ahandsel/alfred-workflow-youtube-short-link/README.md

 # Alfred Workflow - YouTube Short Link

 ## Description
-Converts a YouTube URL to a short link using a simple script.
+Shortens YouTube URLs using a simple script.

 ## Usage
 1. Copy a YouTube URL to the clipboard.